Contact Us

 Initiative 2 - Digital Twin Technology and Using Technology to Accelerate Approvals |

 The City will move to a digital approach for development applications and will leverage AI, spatial data and 3D modeling for better quality submissions and faster approvals.
+A new online service will support applications from pre-consultation to approval (vendor selected in 2024, testing in 2025, full launch in 2026).

 |